My Quiet Kitchen

 Recipe Notes

-I tested these peanut butter cookies five times just to play around with different flours and levels of sweetness.
+I've tested these peanut butter cookies many times to test different flours and levels of sweetness.

 The cookies you see in the video and photos had a touch more maple syrup than I decided on for the final recipe.
-So what that means is that your dough may not look quite as sticky as the dough in the video.
+So your dough may not look quite as sticky as the dough in the video.

 All of the testing showed me that this recipe is actually pretty foolproof.
-No matter which flour I tested and how sweet (or not sweet) they were, they were always delicious.
+No matter which flour I tested and how sweet (or not sweet) they were, they were always delicious and had great texture.

 So just know that a little bit of variance in flour/moisture doesn't make or break the results.
 If you want a sweeter cookie, add another tablespoon of maple syrup.